ddprrt/ddprrt.github.io/_posts/2014-05-27-undocumented-features-rename.md

 The function takes two parameters: *dest* and *src*, with *dest* being the destination directory.
 Be sure to attach a trailing slash at the end. *src* is the current file, so if your expression catches more than one file, you can access them one by one here.

 I just copied the files from the same directory *to* the same directory.
 By having a different suffix all the files stay where the were.
-So afterwards, being already in the *dist* folder, delete all the '*.html' files using *grunt-contrib-clean*.
+So afterwards, being already in the *dist* folder, delete all the 'html' files using *grunt-contrib-clean*.

 ## Beware!